Training Teachers in Digital Cognitive Tools

 Imagine receiving a very sophisticated woodworking tool kit.
 You find a jigsaw, a router, an orbital sander.
 Without training, you might manage to cut a board, but the result will be rough and the operation potentially dangerous.
 With proper training, you will learn not only to handle each tool safely but also to choose the right tool for the right task, anticipate the reactions of the wood, and ultimately create a solid and well-finished piece of furniture.
 The same goes for digital cognitive tools.
 Training is what transforms a simple user into a true craftsman of pedagogy.

 The first step of any training is often technical: how to create an account, where to click to add an item, how to share a document.
 This is essential, but it is far from sufficient.
-The real issue is not knowing “how to do,” but “why to do” and “when to do.”
-Effective training must quickly move beyond this stage to focus on pedagogical intent.
+The real issue is not knowing "how to do," but "why to do" and "when to do."
+Effective training must quickly go beyond this stage to focus on pedagogical intent.

 Take the example of a collaborative whiteboard like Miro or Jamboard.
 A basic use would be to use it as a simple board in class.
-A more advanced pedagogical integration would involve creating an activity where students, in small groups, must collect information on a topic, organize it visually on the board with virtual sticky notes, images, and links, and then present their work to the rest of the class.
+A more advanced pedagogical integration would involve creating an activity where students, in small groups, must collect information on a topic, visually organize it on the board with virtual sticky notes, images, and links, and then present their work to the rest of the class.
 Here, the tool is not an end in itself; it is the support of an active approach that promotes information search, synthesis, and collaboration.
 Good training will show you how to build such scenarios, step by step.

 It is natural that not all teachers have the same level of comfort with technology.
 Some are pioneers, while others are more cautious or even reluctant.
 Training plays a crucial role in reassuring and supporting everyone by creating a common base of skills.
 A well-designed training program leaves no one behind.
-It allows the most novice to gain confidence by starting with simple uses, while offering the more experienced pathways to go further.
+It allows the most novice to gain confidence by starting with simple uses while offering the more experienced pathways to go further.
 By promoting the exchange of practices among colleagues, training helps create a culture of mutual aid and shared innovation within the institution.

 What cognitive tools and for what objectives?

-Tools for structuring thought
+Tools for Structuring Thought

 These tools help students organize their ideas, visualize links, and plan their work.
 They are particularly useful for complex tasks that require method.

-• Graphic organizers: Beyond mind maps, platforms like Lucidchart or Miro allow you to create all sorts of diagrams: interactive timelines in history, process diagrams in science, Venn diagrams in mathematics, etc. These tools transform abstract information into clear visual representations, greatly facilitating understanding and memorization.
+• Graphic Organizers: Beyond mind maps, platforms like Lucidchart or Miro allow you to create all sorts of diagrams: interactive timelines in history, process diagrams in science, Venn diagrams in mathematics, etc. These tools transform abstract information into clear visual representations, greatly facilitating understanding and memorization.

 Learning by heart has a bad reputation, yet memorizing fundamental knowledge (vocabulary, dates, formulas, definitions) is essential.
 Some digital tools, based on discoveries in cognitive science, make this process much more effective than simple rereading.